lhkung/cerver/README.md

 All C++ program is written in compliance with RAII paradigm.

-I like pure code.
+I like pure C++.
 Simple and elegant.